johncarney/pikelet/README.md

       definition.parse(f)
     end

-The parse returns an enumerator, which you can either iterate over, or convert to an array, or whatever else you people do with enumerators.
+`parse` returns an enumerator, which you can either iterate over, or convert to an array, or whatever else you people do with enumerators.
 In any case, what you'll end up with is a series of `Structs` like this: